karuppasamyhari/Starbucks/README.md

 ## Description

 The Starbucks Webpage Project is my personal project to demonstrate HTML, CSS, and JavaScript skills.
-It includes a landing page with various sections like the Home, menu, What's New, and a contact form.
-The webpage is fully responsive and can be viewed on different devices.
+It includes a landing page with various sections like the Home, Menu, What's New, and a Contact.
+The webpage can be viewed on different devices.

 ## Features